AngleProtocol/merkl-docs/mechanisms/incentive-mechanisms.md

+---
+description: Basics about Merkl Incentive mechanisms and customizability features
+---

 # 🪷 Merkl Incentive Mechanisms

 Merkl is designed to be highly versatile, supporting a wide range of incentive structures across both DeFi and broader Web3 ecosystems.